 - Failure to furnish tax shelter registration number –transferors of interests in tax shelters are subject to $100 penalty for failure to provide a tax shelter registration number, and $250 penalties apply to those that fail to report a tax shelter registration number on a tax return.

 - Criminal Penalties

 Other particularities relating to IRS tax penalties may be relevant to a particular tax debtor’s situation, and should also be kept in mind.
 For example, the fraud penalty on a joint return does not apply to a spouse unless some part of the underpayment is due to the fraud of that spouse.
 Additionally, combined penalties may result in a lower overall penalty for each individual penalty assessed, e.g. the failure to file penalty and the late filing penalty.
-For more information regarding IRS penalties, discuss your tax situation with one of our experienced Southern California tax lawyers.
-RJS Law Firm has tax attorneys in San Diego, Orange County and Beverly Hills, CA at your service.
+For more information regarding IRS penalties, discuss your tax situation with an experienced tax attorney.